 After you pay the fee, there are several steps down leading to Sendang Gile waterfall.
 It has two levels and appears from the cliff above hidden by the greenery.
 Locals were setting up their stands or eating breakfast and we went as close as possible to the tiny pool under the waterfall.
 That was exactly the refreshment we were looking for.

 Tiu Kelep waterfall

-In two hours we forgot all about our fatigue admiring natural wonders of Indonesia and left Sendang Gile an Tiu Kelep waterfalls in Senaru feeling refreshed.
+In two hours we forgot all about our fatigue admiring the natural wonders of Indonesia and left Sendang Gile and Tiu Kelep waterfalls in Senaru feeling refreshed.

 What to do next?

 If you haven’t been yet, visit south of Lombok and stay in Kuta.
-It has several gorgeous beaches (white and pink sand), great surfing, stand up paddle boarding and snorkeling, or just chill out and do some yoga by the pool.
+It has several gorgeous beaches (white and pink sand), great surfing, stand-up paddleboarding and snorkelling, or just chill out and do some yoga by the pool.

 Alternatively, you can follow our steps which lead us to relax and wind down on Gili Air for a few days and then we stayed between Mataram and Senggigi, relaxed on the black sand beach and explored Benang Kelambu & Benang Stokel waterfalls (which might be even prettier).

 Read more about Lombok

 Spread the word!
 PIN this to your Pinterest board.